Direct laser acceleration in underdense plasmas with multi-PW lasers: a path to high-charge, GeV-class electron bunches

-In summary, we provide the path towards optimization of direct laser acceleration of electrons in near-critical plasma jets with the next generation of lasers.
+In summary, we provide the path towards reaching highest possible energies of electrons in near-critical plasma and gas jets with the next generation of lasers while achieving the high accelerated charge and conversion efficiency.
 Due to the nature of DLA, the electron energy cutoff depends nontrivially on the laser intensity.
-Our PIC simulations in Quasi-3D geometry demonstrate that the pulse width has a central role in the acceleration process, and they quantitatively agree with the predictions of our analytical model.
-We have found that for multi-pettawatt lasers, the best strategy is to use a wide laser focus ($\sim$10 laser wavelengths), and operate at moderate intensity ($a_0 \sim$ 60) as this combination of parameters allows beam energy cutoff $\sim$ 10 GeV.
+Our PIC simulations in quasi-3D geometry demonstrate that the pulse width has a central role in the acceleration process, and they quantitatively agree with the predictions of our analytical model.
+We have found that for multi-pettawatt lasers, the best strategy is to use a wide laser focus ($\sim$10 laser wavelengths), low plasma density (around 0.01 $n_c$) and operate at moderate intensity ($a_0 \sim$ 60) as this combination of parameters allows beam energy cutoff $\sim$ 10 GeV.
 To obtain this result, it is necessary to ensure a stable propagation of the laser pulse, without a significant reduction of intensity over a few-mm distance.
 Laser guiding within a pre-formed plasma channel is a good candidate for accomplishing this.
 The simulations we presented in this work predict beams with superponderomotive electrons in excess of 100 nC per shot, which can be optimized in further studies.